 At Mosul front, Iraqis fleeing and returning cross paths

-The two teenage sisters hid at home for most of the 2 A1 2 years of rule by the Islamic State group.
-This week, as fighting engulfed their neighborhood in the northern city of Mosul, Rusul and Doha Ghanem and their family made a run for it.
+The two teenage sisters hid at home for most of the 2 1/2 years of rule by the Islamic State group.
+This week, as fighting engulfed their neighbourhood in the northern city of Mosul, Rusul and Doha Ghanem and their family made a run for it.

 Comments